ibericode/mailchimp-for-wordpress/readme.txt

 #### 4.0 & 4.0.1 - August 9, 2016

-This release updates the plugin to version 3 of the MailChimp API.
+This release updates the plugin to version 3 of the Mailchimp API.
 Please [read through the upgrade guide](https://mc4wp.com/kb/upgrading-to-4-0/) before updating to make sure things keep working as expected for you.

 **Changes**

-- "Send welcome email" is now handled from your list settings in MailChimp.
+- "Send welcome email" is now handled from your list settings in Mailchimp.
 - Filter `mc4wp_form_merge_vars` is now called `mc4wp_form_data`.
 - Filter `mc4wp_integration_merge_vars` is now called `mc4wp_integration_data`.
 - New format for GROUPING fields in forms & filter hooks.